When asked: “Is surfing dangerous”, it’s hard to give a clear answer.

 7. The Leash

-If the leash breaks and you are separated from your bard, things can get dangerous.
+If the leash breaks and you are separated from your surfboard, things can get dangerous.
 If you don’t have enough stamina to swim to shore chances are you will drown.
 So don’t depend too much on your leash to save you, and always have enough power to swim to shore without a surfboard.

 Leash tangles are perhaps more annoying than dangerous, but it’s still something that makes life hard on surfers.
 In extreme situations the leash can be wrapped around jagged reef during a wipeout, holding the surfer underwater.

-The reef can be razor-sharp, so be careful at low tide.
+The reef can be razor-sharp, so be careful at low tide

 7. The bottom

 Surfing a shallow reef can be a really dangerous experience.
 The jagged and sharp reef can cause serious injuries, and colliding head first with reef can even be deadly.